The Best Student Bank Accounts For 2022

 The incentives are pretty good, including a free 12-month subscription worth £144 to Perlego, an online book library, which might come in handy with studying, especially for your dissertation!

-If you want to set up an account with Barclays or learn more click here.
+If you want to set up an account with Barclays or learn more head to their website.

 8. RBS Student Account

 The overdraft is limited to £2,000 in your final year, but your chances of receiving it are pretty high in comparison to some other student bank accounts.

 It starts with £500 in the first year and you must deposit £750 into the account every six months to remain eligible.

 You must also make at least three transactions each month to keep the overdraft facility.
 The sign-up incentives are £80 cash and a four-year Tastecard.

 The free gifts are good, and the tiered overdraft system is always the best choice financially, but you might find better accounts with larger overdraft facilities.

 This student bank account has an overdraft advertised for up to £1,500 in your first year, but most students are unlikely to get that straight away.